qudou/xmlplus/README.md

 }).startup("//xp/Index");
 ```

-Having created a file containing the above content. you can execute `node index` to run the above template example.
+Having created a file containing the above content, you can execute `node index` to run the above template example.

 In addition, please note that a comment line at the beginning of the sample.
 The line indicate that the current sample code is located at `demo/docs/02-templete/01/`.
 The `02` here is the chapter order and the `01` is the name of the folder containing the sample.